 Koh Rong/Sinoukville – Day 43

 A write-off.
 We wake naturally about 6am because the gaps in the wooden walls of our bedroom seem perfectly angled to welcome in the blazing sun.
 Sophie has thrown up in the bin, left the bin on the bed, and knocked it over in the bed while sleeping.
 Inside the mosquito net.
-It’s relentless heat, and one of the worst hangovers in recent memory (writing this up for this blog two years later, this title still holds).
+It’s relentless heat, and one of the worst hangovers in recent memory [writing this up for this blog two years later, this title still holds].
 We check out of our hostel and order breakfast in the ‘reception’ (the bar we drank at last night).
 We cannot eat the breakfast though, the smell makes us wretch.
 The worst thing is there is absolutely no breeze on the island!
-I just assumed we would be saved by a pleasant cool breeze to sort us out.
+I just assumed we would be saved by a pleasant cool breeze.
 No, it’s insufferable and the hangover makes it even more insufferable.
-During the gruelling wait for the boat to arrive and take us back to the mainland, I find I don’t have the strength to stand up because I feel so ill.
+During the grueling wait for the boat to arrive and take us back to the mainland, I find I don’t have the strength to stand up because I feel so ill.
 Sophie and I sit on the pier so we’re among the first to get on the boat as it departs.
 Crabs walk vertically up the barnacle-encrusted beams of the dock.
 Sophie actually causes a bit of a fuss on the dock because she refuses/doesn’t have the strength to stand up, despite the staff (more half-drunken idiots) telling us to move.
 Finally, at 10am, the boat sets off.
-And Sophie grabs a bin and throws up in it repeatedly.
+Sophie finds a bin, grabs it, and throws up in it repeatedly.
 No one says a thing, not even the families also on board.
-The whole time I am just wishing my life away until I can find the mercy of an air-conditioned room and a clean western toilet to throw up in.
+The whole time I am just wishing my life away until I can find the mercy of an air-conditioned room with a western toilet to throw up in.
 With a sigh of relief, the Sinoukville dock comes into view.
-With not a second to waste, and with all our strength, we jump a tuk-tuk back to the Small Hotel (thankfully rooms were available) and crash into the lovely beds and sleep late.
+With not a second to waste, and with all our strength, we jump a tuk-tuk back to the Small Hotel (thankfully rooms were available) and crash into the lovely beds where we sleep till late.
 In the night we book transport back to Pnomh Penh, then bump into Cath and play some pool.
-She’s not very good but quickly improving, and a musician plays some classics on the guitar, like Bruce Springsteen.
+She’s not very good at first but quickly improves, while a musician plays some classics on the guitar, such as Bruce Springsteen.

 Sinoukville/Pnomh Penh – Day 44